aadi-7k/ECOMMERCE-STORE-DATA/README.md

     # Ecommerce-Power-BI-

 ## Project Title
-PowerBI Sales Dashboard for a US Based Ecommerce Company
+PowerBI Sales Dashboard for a Ecommerce Company

 ## Project Overview
 The goal of this project is to create a sales dashboard showing information on Year-to-Date (YTD) Sales and generate insights for the scenarios below: